Collis Roofing $150 Referral Program

 When you refer your family, friends and neighbors to use the most trusted, ethical roofing contractor for a roof replacement on their home or business to Collis Roofing, you can be rewarded with a $150!

-For every homeowner that you refer that chooses to use Collis Roofing whether they are paying cash, credit, need financing or have an insurance claim, we will send you $150.
+If you have had Collis Roofing replace your roof in the past year, for every homeowner that you refer that chooses to use Collis Roofing whether they are paying cash, credit, need financing or have an insurance claim, we will send you $150.
 There is no cap.

 Simply contact your estimator to begin qualifying for your $150 payments as a sincere thank you from your friends at Collis Roofing.
 Your estimator will make sure he or she has your correct address to send the payment as well as the name, address and phone number of the person you are referring for a new roof.